By Lisa Drake

 Food allergies are a serious concern.
 Researchers have estimated that some 15 million Americans have some kind of food allergy.
 Eight foods account for 90 percent of the reported allergies – milk, eggs, peanuts, tree nuts, soy, wheat, fish, and shellfish.
 And for some people, food allergies can be fatal.

 Some reports in online and popular magazines have suggested that the allergenicity rate has increased since the introduction of GM crops.
 There is no evidence to link allergenicity to currently authorized GM crops.
-In fact, food allergies have increased in all industrialized countries, including those where GM crops are not … Full Article »
+In fact, food allergies have increased in all industrialized countries, including those where GM crops are not approved.… Full Article »

 Some recent reports are suggesting—again!—that Monsanto is withdrawing from business activities in Europe.
 The opposite is true.
 We’re actually expanding our operations in the conventional seed business in Europe, and will continue to sell Europe’s only successful commercial biotech crop, our MON810 corn, to farmers in several European countries.
 But we’ll no longer be pursuing approvals for cultivation of new biotech crops in Europe.
 Instead, we’ll focus on enabling imports of biotech crops into the EU and expanding our current business, particularly in Eastern Europe.